Our People

 Vimal Kumar

 Vimal is the founder of Movement for Scavenger Community (MSC), an organization committed to the eradication of manual scavenging in India and bringing education and awareness to the existing scavenger community.
 Under MSC he also operates the Dr. B.R.
 Ambedkar Youth Study Center which provides career counseling and a small library to disadvantaged students in Haryana.
-As a Ph.D. scholar in social work with a focus on "Caste violence" at the Tata Institute of Social Sciences in Mumbai, he was awarded the Young Professional Fellowship from the Dalit Foundation in 2008.
-Vimal holds a Bachelor of Arts and Master of Social Work from the University of Kurukshetra in Haryana.
-He was awarded by DAAD research fellowship in 2016 under Student Exchange Program with Westfalische Wilhelms - Universitat Muenster (WWU), Germany.
-He is also Acumen Fellow at Acumen Fund.
+As a Ph.D. scholar in social work with a focus on “Caste violence” at the Tata Institute of Social Sciences in Mumbai, he was awarded the Young Professional Fellowship from the Dalit Foundation in 2008.

 Eric Martin

 Eric serves as a Board member of the Clean Energy Leadership Institute, a founding Board member of the Democratizing Leadership Initiative, an Advisory Board Member of the MAVA Foundation and the American Resilience Project, and a founding member of the MAG Impact Collective.
-Eric holds a Master, Management Science in Organizational Change Management and BS in Systems Analysis and Operations Research.
+Eric holds a Master, Management Science in Organizational Change Management and BSC in Systems Analysis and Operations Research.
 Previously, Eric served in a governmental liaison capacity in Japan and at The Synergos Institute, a Rockefeller-affiliated international development organization.

 Patrick McGowan

 Patrick McGowan has spent his career as an inside change leader in several organizations, first in business then in healthcare.
 He specializes in aligning teams on a common path to achieving better results.
 For the past decade he has led several system-level change initiatives inside two major Midwest health systems.
 His work on the CMS Innovation Award resulted in the integration of behavioral health practitioners, processes, and assessments across 33 primary care clinics – an innovation which saw the adoption of a biopsychosocial approach to patient care for thousands of people.
 He also worked to realign 14 service lines on five strategic aims and two population health goals – collaborating with CEOs and Physician Vice Presidents in practice and technology standardization across multiple hospitals.
-Patrick was introduced to the provocative teachings of adaptive leadership when leading the CMS Innovation Award and became a certified in Immunity to Change, a Harvard-based change leadership practice.
-Since then, he has facilitated over 100 small and large group meetings using adaptive leadership principles, including a series of discipline-specific Design Team meetings with physicians, social workers, and nurses.
-Patrick holds a Master Business Administration as well as a BA in Journalism.
-He completed Michael Porter’s “Value Measurement in Healthcare” through Harvard Business School.

 Nqobizitha Ndlovu